ketarre/information/informationPage.md

 This is just the start, expect rapid growth and updates to the bot!

+###### You can click [here](https://github.com/ketarre/information/blob/main/pageNavigation.md) to go to our navigation page where you can easily find the information that you are looking for.
 ---

 **Bot Invite Link:** ~~**not disclosed yet**~~